System Design Space

 • Locale switching does not break layout, sorting logic, or parsing of user input.

-• Tab order, focus trap, and screen-reader announcements are part of acceptance criteria, not a last-minute manual pass.
+• Tab order, focus traps, and screen-reader announcements are part of acceptance criteria, not a last-minute manual pass.

-• New product flows can reuse base primitives without rebuilding keyboard or a11y behavior from scratch.
+• New product flows can reuse base primitives without rebuilding keyboard behavior and accessibility from scratch.

 Practical takeaway